kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] TortotseSVN.
 - [ ] Team Foundation Version Control.
 - [ ] Subversion.
-- [x] Git.
+- [ ] Git.

 ### You use Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring.
 Which query language should you use?

-- [x] Kusto Query Language (KQL).
+- [ ] Kusto Query Language (KQL).
 - [ ] PL/pgSQL.
 - [ ] PL/SQL.
 - [ ] Transact-SQL.

 ### Contoso, Ltd. is a manufacturing company that has a main office in Chicago.
 Contoso plans to improve its IT development and operations processes by implementing Azure DevOps principles.
 Contoso has an Azure subscription and creates an Azure DevOps organization.
-The Azure DevOps organization includes: The Docker extension.
+The Azure DevOps organization includes: The Docker e tension.
 A deployment pool named Pool7 that contains 10 Azure virtual machines that run Windows Server 2016.
 The Azure subscription contains an Azure Automation account.
 Contoso plans to create projects in Azure DevOps as shown in the following table.
 You need to configure Azure Automation for the computers in Group7.
 Contoso identifies the following technical requirements: Implement build agents for Project1.
 Whenever possible, use Azure resources.
 Avoid using deprecated technologies.
 Implement a code flow strategy for Project2 that will: Enable Team2 to submit pull requests for Project2.
 Enable Team2 to work independently on changes to a copy of Project2.
 Ensure that any intermediary changes performed by Team2 on a copy of Project2 will be subject to the same restrictions as the ones defined in the build policy of Project2.
 Whenever possible implement automation and minimize administrative effort.
 Implement Project3, Project5, Project6, and Project7 based on the planned changes Implement Project4 and configure the project to push Docker images to Azure Container Registry.
 You need to implement the code flow strategy for Project2 in Azure DevOps.
 Which three actions should you perform in sequence?

 ![Question 5](images/question5.jpg)

-- [x] Box 1: Create a repository.
-Box 2: Create a branch.
-Box 3: Add a build validation policy.
+- [ ] Bo  1: Create a repository.
+Bo  2: Create a branch.
+Bo  3: Add a build validation policy.
-- [ ] Box 1: Create a fork.
-Box 2: Create a branch.
-Box 3: Add a build validation policy.
+- [ ] Bo  1: Create a fork.
+Bo  2: Create a branch.
+Bo  3: Add a build validation policy.
-- [ ] Box 1: Create a repository.
-Box 2: Add a build policy.
-Box 3: Add a build validation policy.
+- [ ] Bo  1: Create a repository.
+Bo  2: Add a build policy.
+Bo  3: Add a build validation policy.
-- [ ] Box 1: Add a build validation policy.
-Box 2: Add a build policy.
-Box 3: Create a fork.
+- [ ] Bo  1: Add a build validation policy.
+Bo  2: Add a build policy.
+Bo  3: Create a fork.

 ### Litware, Inc. an independent software vendor (ISV) Litware has a main office and five branch offices.
 Application Architecture The company' s primary application is a single monolithic retirement fund management system based on ASP.NE T web forms that use logic written in V8.NET.
 Some new sections of the application are written in C#.
 Variations of the application are created for individual customers.
 Currently, there are more than 80 have code branches in the application's code base.
 The application was developed by using Microsoft Visual Studio.
 Source code is stored in Team Foundation Server (TFS) in the main office.
-The branch offices access of the source code by using TFS proxy servers.
+The branch offices access of the source code by using TFS pro y servers.
 Architectural Issues Litware focuses on writing new code for customers.
-No resources are provided to refactor or remove existing code.
+No resources are provided to refactor or remove e isting code.
 Changes to the code base take a long time, AS dependencies are not obvious to individual developers.
 Merge operations of the code often take months and involve many developers.
 Code merging frequently introduces bugs that are difficult to locate and resolve.
 Customers report that ownership costs of the retirement fund management system increase continually.
-The need to merge unrelated code makes even minor code changes expensive.
+The need to merge unrelated code makes even minor code changes e pensive.
 Requirements Planned Changes Litware plans to develop a new suite of applications for investment planning.
 The investment planning Applications will require only minor integration with the easting retirement fund management system.
 The investment planning applications suite will include one multi-tier web application and two iOS mobile applications.
 One mobile application will be used by employees; the other will be used by customers.
 Litware plans to move to a more agile development methodology.
-Shared code will be extracted into a series of package.
+Shared code will be e tracted into a series of package.
 Litware has started an internal cloud transformation process and plans to use cloud based services whenever suitable.
 Litware wants to become proactive m detecting failures, rather than always waning for customer bug reports.
 Technical Requirements The company's investment planning applications suite must meet the following technical requirements: New incoming connections through the firewall must be minimized.
 Members of a group named Developers must be able to install packages.
 The principle of least privilege must be used for all permission assignments A branching strategy that supports developing new functionality in isolation must be used.
 Members of a group named Team leaders must be able to create new packages and edit the permissions of package feeds Visual Studio App Center must be used to centralize the reporting of mobile application crashes and device types in use.
 By default, all App Center must be used to centralize the reporting of mobile application crashes and device types in use.
 Code quality and release quality are critical.
 During release, deployments must not proceed between stages if any active bugs are logged against the release.
-The mobile applications must be able to call the share pricing service of the existing retirement fund management system.
+The mobile applications must be able to call the share pricing service of the e isting retirement fund management system.
 Until the system is upgraded, the service will only support basic authentication over HUPS.
 The required operating system configuration tor the test servers changes weekly.
 Azure Automation State Configuration must be used to ensure that the operating system on each test servers configured the same way when the servers are created and checked periodically.
 Current Technical.
-The test servers are configured correctly when first deployed, but they experience configuration drift over time.
+The test servers are configured correctly when first deployed, but they e perience configuration drift over time.
 Azure Automation State Configuration fails to correct the configurations.
 Azure Automation State Configuration nodes are registered by using the following command.
 How should you complete the code to initialize App Center in the mobile application?

 ![Question 11](images/question11.jpeg)
 ![Question 6](images/question6.jpg)

-- [x] Box 1: [MSAnalytics.self.
-Box 2: MSCrasches.self]
+- [ ] Bo  1: [MSAnalytics.self.
+Bo  2: MSCrasches.self]
-- [ ] Box 1: [MSDistribute.self.
-Box 2: MSAnalytics.self]
+- [ ] Bo  1: [MSDistribute.self.
+Bo  2: MSAnalytics.self]
-- [ ] Box 1: [MSPush.self.
-Box 2: MSCrasches.self]
+- [ ] Bo  1: [MSPush.self.
+Bo  2: MSCrasches.self]
-- [ ] Box 1: [MSAnalytics.self.
-Box 2: MSCrasches.self]
+- [ ] Bo  1: [MSAnalytics.self.
+Bo  2: MSCrasches.self]

 ### You manage a project in Azure DevOps.
 You need to prevent the configuration of the project from changing over time.
 Solution: Perform a Subscription Health scan when packages are created.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

-### You have an existing build pipeline in Azure Pipelines.
-You need to use incremental builds without purging the environment between pipeline executions.
+### You have an e isting build pipeline in Azure Pipelines.
+You need to use incremental builds without purging the environment between pipeline e ecutions.
 What should you use?

 - [ ] a File Transform task.
-- [x] a self-hosted agent.
+- [ ] a self-hosted agent.
 - [ ] Microsoft-hosted parallel jobs.

 ### You need to configure Azure Pipelines to control App2 builds.
 Which authentication method should you use?